 The very components that can support a feeling of fullness are often the ones that fight hardest against the classic gummy structure.
 It's a battle in every batch.

 - The Potency Puzzle: Many effective, potent extracts work at microscopic doses.
-Ensuring that tiny, precise amount is evenly distributed across thousands of gummies-so that piece #1 and piece #10,001 are identical-is a monumental task.
-It’s where quality control proves its worth.
+Ensuring that tiny, precise amount is evenly distributed across thousands of gummies — so that piece #1 and piece #10,001 are identical — is a huge task.
+That's where quality control shows its value.

 How It's Done: The Kitchen Alchemy